raspberrypilearning/amazing-image-identifier/en/step_7.md

             """
 ```

-#### Displaying the uploaded image
+#### Display the uploaded image
-You will also need to create a route and function that takes the uploaded image and does something with it.
-In the case of this project, that will involve classifying it, and maybe fetching some additional data based on that classification, e.g. from Wikipedia.
+You also need to create a route and function that takes the uploaded image and does something with it.
+In the case of this project, the program needs to classify it and maybe fetch some additional data based on that classification, for example, from Wikipedia.
 The example below shows you how to display the image, but you can replace or extend that with whatever you do with the classification.

 ```python
 from flask import Flask, url_for